chedim/couchbase-classloader/README.md

 # couchbase-classloader
-JVM classloader from Couchbase clusters
+JVM classloader from Couchbase clusters, just as an idea.